Updates & uplifting tales

 Leaves are falling, and sweet Kiki is calling.
 Come to the Buddy Center and meet Kiki, so she can finish the season in her new home.

 To find your new snuggle bug … err … pet, visit our adoptions page or call 303.751.5772.
-All adoptions include spay or neuter surgeries, age-appropriate vaccinations, a microchip ID, 30 days of free pet insurance and a free wellness visit with a participating veterinarian.
+All adoptions include spay or neuter surgeries, age-appropriate vaccinations, a microchip ID and a free wellness visit with a participating veterinarian.

 Have a story you’d like to share?
 We’d love to hear it, click here to share your story!